Resurgent structure of the 't Hooft-Polyakov monopole: Conclusions

 \section{Conclusions}

-In this work we have explored the remarkable Borel-plane structure of the solutions of the 't~Hooft-Polyakov monopole profile equations for all values of the $\beta$ parameter therein.
-It was shown that for $\beta>0$ the seed of the discrete singularity pattern emerging at the real axis is the ${}_2F_1(\tfrac{1}{2}-i\tfrac{\sqrt{3}}{2},\tfrac{1}{2}+i\tfrac{\sqrt{3}}{2};1;-\tfrac{t}{2})$ hypergeometric function featuring a logarithmic branch point at $t=-2$.
-At the example of the maximally non-BPS setting (corresponding to $\beta\to\infty$) we have shown that the sequence of the leading singularities at $t=0$, when mapped onto the (known) leading-log terms of the corresponding low-$x$ power-log trans-series, provides an analytic grip on the normalization constant governing the relevant gauge-profile asymptotics; the same is expected for finite $\beta>0$.
+In this letter we have elucidated the remarkable Borel-plane structure of the solutions of the 't~Hooft-Polyakov monopole profile equations for all positive values of the $\beta=\lambda/e^2$ parameter therein.
+It was shown that, within the canonical perturbative scheme suggested by the universal asymptotics of the monopole gauge profiles, the emerging discrete singularity pattern is fully driven by the ${}_2F_1(\tfrac{1}{2}-i\tfrac{\sqrt{3}}{2},\tfrac{1}{2}+i\tfrac{\sqrt{3}}{2};1;-\tfrac{t}{2})$ hypergeometric function featuring a logarithmic branch cut at $t=-2$.
+We argued that a substantially better universal global expansion scheme can be devised around a non-trivial non-perturbative background featuring a surprisingly simple analytic structure (explicitly constructed for the vector sector), later used as a basis for a sample calculation of the numerical parameter $B_\infty$ governing the local $x=0$ expansion of the gauge-sector profile in the MNBPS $\beta\to\infty$ setting.

+Hence, the Borel-plane perspective looks like a very natural viewpoint for contemplating topological defects in spontaneously broken gauge theories.